-Following a string of acclaimed, sold-out dates, The Scratch sit down to discuss their metal roots, the influence of Blindboy, their couldn’t-give-a-fuck ethos – and their upcoming debut album.
+Following a string of acclaimed, sold-out dates, The Scratch sit down to discuss their metal roots, the influence of Blindboy, and their upcoming debut album.

 A brazen alternative to neatly packaged and polished acts, The Scratch are a band for a post-truth, influencer-oriented age that’s starved of raw authenticity.
 Blurring the boundaries between rock and trad in their own wildly unique way, the Dublin-based four-piece have become a formidable presence on the live circuit – selling out a string of Irish venues, as well as London’s Camden Assembly in the run-up to Christmas.

 Originally emerging as metal band Red Enemy, their transition into The Scratch saw the group swapping their heavy gear for acoustic instruments – without making any compromises when it came to the intensity of their sound.
 Embracing absurdity and anarchy in equal measure, while also retaining a surprisingly sensitive melodic ear, the band’s refusal to box their sound into any easily-definable genre has resonated powerfully with a generation whose playlists are packed with Lankum and Ye Vagabonds alongside Girl Band and Fontaines D.C.

 “Wherever our musical tastes went, it’s always been centred around a real heavy metal base,” vocalist and cajon player Daniel “Lango” Lang explains over pints in a quiet corner of McNeill’s on Capel Street.
 “But I’m fairly sure we’re the only band on the Sunstroke line-up with acoustic guitars – so that will surely turn a few heads.”

 But if you thought acoustic instruments couldn’t wield enough power to induce raucous crowd-surfing and mosh pits, you’ve clearly never been to a Scratch gig.